UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_python.md

 un-decorated function if we make sure to give the decorated one a different name, and can even make multiple decorated versions using different decorators.

-::::challenge{id="decorators", title="Measuring Performance Using Decorators"}
+::::challenge{id="decorators" title="Measuring Performance Using Decorators"}

 One small task you might find a useful case for a decorator is measuring the time taken to execute a particular function.
 This is an important part of